utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 ### Customizing the performance view

-The performance test graph displays real-time metrics for average response time, virtual users, error rate, and request throughput.
+The performance test graph displays real-time metrics for virtual users, requests per second, average response time, and error rate percentage.

 Hover over a point on the graph to view more details.

 <img alt="Getting performance details" src="https://assets.postman.com/postman-docs/v10/performance-test-hover-v10-xx.jpg" width="502px"/>

+Select a metric in the legend below the graph to show or hide that metric in the graph.

+SCREENSHOT

-To customize the graph view, use the drop-down menus above the graph.
-You can view data for a specific request.
-You can also select the response time metrics you want to view:
+Use the drop-down menus above the graph to view data for a specific request.
+You can also select the response time metrics you want to view.
+The following metrics are available:

 * **Avg. response** - The response time in milliseconds of all requests averaged together.
 * **Min response time** - The lowest observed response time.